ThrillStays

 • Historic Tour (2 hours): Follows the original tourist route from the 1800s through massive chambers.
 Easy-moderate. $18 per adult.

 • Wild Cave Tour (6 hours): The real deal.
 You crawl, climb, and squeeze through undeveloped passages far from the tourist routes.
 You will get muddy, tired, and exhilarated. $60 per adult.
-Reservations required months in advance.
+Book months in advance — this tour sells out.

-Difficulty: Easy (tourist tours) to Hard (Wild Cave Tour) Season: Year-round (cave temperature is a constant 54 degrees Fahrenheit) Getting there: 90 minutes south of Louisville, Kentucky Where to stay: The Lodge at Mammoth Cave inside the park from $80 per night.
+Difficulty: Easy (tourist tours) to Hard (Wild Cave Tour) Season: Year-round (cave temperature is a constant 54 degrees Fahrenheit / 12 degrees Celsius) Getting there: 90 minutes south of Louisville, Kentucky Where to stay: The Lodge at Mammoth Cave inside the park from $80 per night.
 Camping from $20.
-Cave City (nearby) has budget motels from $50.
+Cave City nearby has budget motels from $50.

 Waitomo Glowworm Caves, New Zealand: Bioluminescent Magic